Mariah Carey’s Olympics opening ceremony performance dubbed ‘disastrous’

 Another person agreed, writing, “Mariah Carey so obviously lip syncing.
 Wasn't tryna hide it a single bit.
 Ruined what has been a decent opening ceremony thus far.”

-In addition to Carey, other well-known performers were Laura Pausini, who sang the Italian National Anthem, and Andrea Bocelli, who last performed at the closing ceremony of the 2006 Winter Games in Turin.
+In addition to Carey, other well-known performers included Laura Pausini, who sang the Italian National Anthem, and Andrea Bocelli, who last performed at the closing ceremony of the 2006 Winter Games in Turin.

 The theme of this year’s opening ceremony was “Harmony” to represent the two Italian cities that serve as 2026 hosts: Milan and the mountain town of Cortina d’Ampezzo.